-The other day, I was chatting to a friend who is currently planning her wedding, and I became aware of an issue facing many brides-to-be.
-I was surprised that it’s not something to have occurred to me before now, and I simply put that down to the wedding industry being what I know.
-My epiphany?
-More often than not, if a bride is looking for an untraditional dress, she has no idea where to begin her search!
+I was recently chatting to a friend who is currently planning her wedding, and I became aware of an issue facing many brides-to-be: more often than not, brides looking for untraditional or unusual wedding dresses, have no idea where to begin their search!

 If you will be carrying something more than a bouquet up the aisle on your wedding day, you can absolutely still look fabulous.
 There are many styles available to showcase your beautiful bump and keep you looking elegant whilst blooming.